-- Revenues The Authority's major revenue sources are described below: - State and City Subsidy Payments Under the Authorizing Legislation, the Authority is to receive, subject to sufficient appropriation by the General Assembly of the State of Illinois, \$10 million per fiscal year through fiscal year 2032.
-Of this \$10 million, \$5 million is a subsidy to be provided from a portion of the net proceeds of the State Hotel Operators' Occupation Tax (the State Hotel Tax) and \$5 million is a subsidy to be provided from a portion of the Local Government Distributive Fund in the State Treasury, which is allocated to the City of Chicago. - Proceeds of the State Hotel Tax The State imposes a statewide tax on persons engaged in the business of renting, leasing or letting hotel rooms.
+- Revenues (continued) - State and City Subsidy Payments (continued) - Proceeds of the State Hotel Tax The State imposes a statewide tax on persons engaged in the business of renting, leasing, or letting hotel rooms.
 In each fiscal year, \$5 million is remitted to the Authority from the net proceeds of the State Hotel Tax.
 Subject to annual appropriation, the payments are made to the Authority from the State Treasury in eight equal monthly installments for the first eight months of the fiscal year.
-This tax is separate from and in addition to the Authority Hotel Tax described below.
-The fiscal year 2016 appropriation of the State subsidy was enacted by the General Assembly of the State on June 30, 2016.
-At June 30, 2016, the Authority recorded a receivable for the State subsidy since it did not receive the payments by year-end. - The Local Government Distributive Fund In each fiscal year, subject to annual appropriation, \$5 million is remitted to the Authority from the portion of the Local Government Distributive Fund allocated to the City of Chicago.
-The payments are made to the Authority from the State Treasury in eight equal monthly installments in the first eight months of the fiscal year.
-The fiscal year 2016 appropriation of the City subsidy was enacted by the General Assembly of the State of Illinois on June 30, 2016.
-At June 30, 2016, the Authority recorded a receivable for the City subsidy since it did not receive the payments by year-end. - Authority Hotel Tax Collections Under the Authorizing Legislation, the Authority is empowered to and has imposed a 2% tax on the receipts from the occupation of renting, leasing or letting hotel rooms in the City (the Authority Hotel Tax).
+This tax is separate from and in addition to the Authority Hotel Tax described below. - The Local Government Distributive Fund In each fiscal year, subject to annual appropriation, \$5 million is remitted to the Authority from the portion of the Local Government Distributive Fund allocated to the City of Chicago.
+The payments are made to the Authority from the State Treasury in eight equal monthly installments in the first eight months of the fiscal year. - Authority Hotel Tax Collections Under the Authorizing Legislation, the Authority is empowered to and has imposed a 2% tax on the receipts from the occupation of renting, leasing, or letting hotel rooms in the City (the Authority Hotel Tax).
 The Authority Hotel Tax is collected by the Illinois State Department of Revenue, which withholds 4% of the amount collected as an administrative fee for collecting and remitting these tax revenues to the Authority.